trish-03/Water-Quality-Prediction-for-Potability/README.md

 # Water Quality Prediction for Potability

-This project implements a water quality predictor to determine potability using machine learning techniques in Python.
+This project implements a water quality predictor to determine potability using machine learning techniques in Python (3.12.4).
 It includes preprocessing steps, model training, evaluation, and prediction functionalities.

 ## Dataset